1. Tutorials

 2. Pulumi Fundamentals

-3. Creating a Pulumi Project
+3. Creating Pulumi Projects

-Creating a Pulumi Project
+Creating Pulumi Projects

 Infrastructure in Pulumi is organized into projects.
 In the Pulumi ecosystem, a project represents a Pulumi program that, when run, declares the desired infrastructure for Pulumi to manage.
 The program has corresponding stacks, or isolated, independently configurable instances of your Pulumi program.
-We’ll talk more about stacks later in the Building with Pulumi pathway.
+We’ll talk more about stacks later in the Building with Pulumi tutorial.

 Create a directory